Brian M. Frier

 Brian M. Frier is a Scottish physician, diabetologist, clinical scientist, and an Honorary Professor of Diabetes at the University of Edinburgh.
 He is best known for his many scientific contributions to the pathophysiological understanding of hypoglycemia, a common adverse effect of insulin therapy in diabetic patients whose societal impact has deserved increasing media attention worldwide.
 His honors include the R.D.
 Lawrence Lecture of the British Diabetic Association (Diabetes UK) in 1986, the Banting Memorial Lecture at Diabetes UK in 2009, the Camillo Golgi Prize and lecture at the 53rd annual EASD conference in 2017, and the Michael Somogyi Award from the Hungarian Diabetes Association in 2004.
-Frier is a science book author and editor, and a science journal Chief editor.
-He is also regarded as an authority on the field of driving and diabetes.
+Frier is a science book author and editor, and a science journal chief editor.
+He is also regarded as an authority in the field of driving and diabetes.
+In 2023, Frier was accorded Honorary Life Membership by the European Association of Diabetes.

 Career

 Frier graduated B.Sc.
-(Hons, Class 1) in Physiology in 1969 from the University of Edinburgh, and MB.ChB. from the Edinburgh Medical School in 1972, further attaining MRCP (UK) in 1974.
+(Hons, Class 1) in physiology in 1969 from the University of Edinburgh, and MB.ChB. from the Edinburgh Medical School in 1972, further attaining MRCP (UK) in 1974.
 He graduated as a Doctor of Medicine (MD) from the University of Edinburgh in 1981.
 He became a Fellow of the Royal College of Physicians of Edinburgh in 1984, and of Glasgow in 1986.
 He trained in Edinburgh and Dundee in general (internal) medicine, diabetes and endocrinology.
-He spent one year (1976-1977) in the USA as a Research Fellow in Diabetes and Metabolism at Cornell University Medical Center, New York Hospital, working with Christopher D. Saudek in studies of squalene kinetics in cholesterol metabolism in diabetes and hyperlipidemia.
+He spent one year (1976-1977) in the USA as a research fellow in diabetes and metabolism at Cornell University Medical Center, New York Hospital, working with Christopher D. Saudek in studies of squalene kinetics in cholesterol metabolism in diabetes and hyperlipidemia.